apetrone11235/angela-petrone.github.io/_posts/2019-01-30-Bryce Harper.md

 Phillies$RankSeason = NULL
 Phillies$Playoffs = NULL
 ```
 Since this dataset only went to 2012, I needed to add some additional years.
-I started by creating a dataset with the variables I needed and then adding them to the existing set:
+I started by pulling the data I needed from Baseball Reference, creating a dataset, and then adding them to the existing dataframe:
 ```
 total = read.csv("Phillies.csv")
-#this has 136 years of Phillies stats! but for our purposes, we'll keep things in the modern era
 recent = subset(total, Year > 2012)
 Phillies = rbind(recent, Phillies)
 ```